martinholovsky/Security-Blueprints/gitsecops.md

 **1. Introduction:**

-This document outlines the technology stack for [Project Name], a Kubernetes-based platform designed for deploying and managing secure, scalable, and observable microservices applications.
+This document outlines the technology stack for Kubernetes GitSecOps, a Kubernetes-based platform designed for deploying and managing secure, scalable, and observable microservices applications.
 The architecture emphasizes DevSecOps and GitOps principles, leveraging open-source tools to create a robust, resilient, and efficient environment.
 The platform is built with security as a primary concern, incorporating multiple layers of defense and preparing for potential attacks.

 **2. Key Design Principles:**